-You can gain a more in depth insight into the town’s nautical and political past by visiting a number of excellent museums in the town; the Old Grammar School, originally a church from AD 1200, the Nautical Museum, in the secret passage-filled home of inventor, politician, banker and probable smuggler George Quayle, and the Old House of Keys.
+You can gain a more in depth insight into the town’s nautical and political past by visiting some of excellent museums in the town; the Nautical Museum, in the secret passage-filled home of inventor, politician, banker and probable smuggler George Quayle, and the Old House of Keys.

 Picturesque Castletown Beach is a great spot for walking, and popular with locals, tourists and windsurfers.
 On the opposite shore of Castletown Bay is the west coast of the distinctively-shaped Langness Peninsula, home of the Castletown Golf Links the only 18 hole championship links golf course, home to the Duke of York Championship Trophy amongst other competitions.

 To get to and from Douglas, Port Erin, and many villages in between, you can travel in style in the Victorian heritage steam train.
 Castletown Railway Station is open seasonally and is a short walk from the town centre.

 Finally, if you want to try your hand at something different, perhaps a souvenir of your stay, you can visit Craftworks Studio and paint your own pottery.
 Slightly out of town towards Ronaldsway Airport you will find the Manx Aviation and Military Museum which is an interesting visit and worth making time for.